puppetlabs-toy-chest/puppet-quest-guide/quests/portfolio_introduction.md

 ## Quest objectives

-- Introduce Puppet the company
+- Introduce Puppet the company.
-- Give an overview of the Puppet portfolio of products
+- Give an overview of the Puppet portfolio of products.
-- Describe Bolt
+- Describe Bolt.

 ## Getting started